 Screens can be harmful for kids, but they can also be hugely beneficial for their development.
 Let’s explore that a bit.

-Because screen time is often experienced sitting down, it’s linked to excessive periods of sedentary behavior (that’s a fancy way of saying ‘being a couch potato’).
+Because screen time is often experienced sitting down, it’s linked to excessive periods of sedentary behaviour (that’s a fancy way of saying ‘being a couch potato’).
 It’s also associated with obesity and poor social skills.
 There’s evidence that screens may be associated with poor vision, and that they interfere with sleep quality and patterns — making it harder to fall asleep.

 On the flip side, video games and TV programs can promote learning (consider the likes of Play School and Sesame Street).
 Screen time can help kids develop important creative, problem-solving, communication and social skills.